Best Zinc Supplement for Testosterone in 2026

 Jarrow Formulas Zinc Balance addresses the copper depletion problem directly — 15mg zinc as zinc L-methionine and 1mg copper as copper gluconate in a 15:1 ratio that maintains zinc-copper balance during supplementation.
 For men planning to take zinc daily for 3+ months, maintaining copper status is genuinely important and Zinc Balance handles it without requiring a separate copper supplement.

-Pros: Zinc-copper balance addresses depletion concern at higher doses, zinc L-methionine with comparable bioavailability to bisglycinate, excellent value, 100 servings per bottle, thoughtful formulation for long-term use.
-Cons: 15mg zinc may be insufficient for men with significant deficiency who need 25-30mg, L-methionine form has slightly less research than bisglycinate specifically, Jarrow’s testing standards below Thorne and NOW.
+Pros: Zinc-copper balance addresses depletion concern at higher doses, zinc L-methionine with comparable bioavailability to bisglycinate, excellent value, 100 servings per bottle, thoughtful formulation for long-term use, vegan and allergen-free.
+Cons: 15mg zinc may be insufficient for men with significant deficiency who need 25-30mg, L-methionine form has slightly less research than bisglycinate specifically, Jarrow’s testing standard below Thorne.

 Comparison Table